ashartnett/ashartnett.github.io/markdowns/2research.md

 ### Working Papers

-"Colonial Legacies, local order, and regime survival in the Middle East and North Africa" (_under review_)
+"The Colonial Origins of Land Reform in the Middle East and North Africa" (_under review_)

-"European Union Funding and Sub-National Euroscepticism: The Polish Puzzle" with Alexander Gard-Murray (_under review_)
+"European Union Funding and Sub-National Euroscepticism: Evidence from Poland" with Alexander Gard-Murray (_under review_)

-"In the shadows?
-Informal enterprise and the state in Jordan" with Kristin Fabbe and Steve Monroe
+"In the Shadows?
+Informal enterprise and the State in Jordan" with Kristin Fabbe (Harvard Business School) and Steve Monroe (Princeton University)

 ### Encyclopedia Entries